LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_block.rst

 The :doc:`../concepts/choosing_custom_object_type` guide covers this choice, and :doc:`../concepts/lifecycle_shutdown` describes the full lifecycle.

-See :class:`~crappy.blocks.Block` for the complete custom interface, including the available Link methods and validated Block settings.
+See :class:`~crappy.blocks.meta_block.block.Block` for the complete custom interface, including the available Link methods and validated Block settings.